touchpi/touchpi-doc/docs/displays/waveshare3.5a/index.md

 sudo apt install --yes --no-install-recommends git xorg xserver-xorg-video-fbturbo x11-apps xinput-calibrator
 ```
 /// note
-The waveshare display uses fbturbo.
-Therefore, you have to install the package xorg-video-fbturbo and, you have to
+The waveshare display driver can use fbturbo.
+Therefore, the package xorg-video-fbturbo is installed, and you have to
-configure an appropriate 99-fbturbo.conf file
+configure an appropriate 99-fbturbo.conf file.
 ///

 ## Install Display Driver